-Three to six months after being granted a cannabis license, businesses can expect the regulating authorities to conduct an inspection.
+Three to six months after being granted a cannabis license and becoming a licensed cannabis producer, businesses can expect the regulating authorities to conduct an inspection.
 Inspections may be performed on-site, or virtually.
-In some cases, Health Canada may also request a pre-license inspection, which can be a daunting experience.
-It is natural to feel like one is being put on the spot when that happens, which can lead to an entrepreneur presenting their core business in a less than ideal way.
+In some cases, the Health Canada licensing process may also request a pre-license inspection, which can be a daunting experience.
+It is natural to feel like one is being put on the spot when that happens, which can lead to an entrepreneur presenting their core business in a less-than-ideal way.
 GrowerIQ consulting can help change that.

 Cannabis Inspection Consulting Services

 - Mock regulating authority inspection checklist (15 pages, 260-point)

 - Advisory support in preparation for the inspector

 Adding Sales Activities to Your Cannabis License Application

 Adding sales activities to your cannabis license is a big step for an LP, and also one that will prompt inspection.
 The change to the application needs to be submitted via CTLS.
 When adding Sales as an Authorized Activity, Health Canada regulators will require you to submit a signed form along with additional documentation such as cannabis test results, proof that results have been reviewed and deemed acceptable, and evidence that the cannabis products are properly packaged and labelled for sale.
 When you work with a GrowerIQ cannabis consultant, we will ensure that all of this documentation is in order and help you be prepared to explain your processes and records at the time of inspection.

 What to Expect from a Health Canada Inspection?

 The purpose of inspections is to verify regulatory compliance.
 Inspections can also help you to prevent non-compliance.
 Inspection preparation and mock inspection checklists from GrowerIQ consultants can help this process go smoothly and will help you avoid unexpected observations that could delay your license approval.